iparips/flickr-api-spike-ts/README.md

     - media: {m: string},
     - tags: string
 - I'm not putting emphasis on tests here, because the requirements did not say the interviewers are looking for tests.
 I added minimal testing for what I see as critical.
+- My background is backend, tdd, and not html / css styling, hence I used an off the shelf library to render the gallery

 ## Notes